-Parks and reserves application guidelines
+Parks and Reserves Event Permit application guidelines

 An application should be completed by persons who propose to conduct an event or organised activity on Parks Victoria managed land.

-An organised activity refers to;
+An organised activity may refer to:

 - Any activity such as a competition, tournament, festival, concert, promotion, fundraiser, picnic/gathering/private event or celebration, or any other similar event.